 Dr Graham Basten has moved to BGU to head up the new School of Social Sciences, while the new School of Humanities and the new School of Teacher Development will be led by Dr Andrew Jackson and Dr Nicholas Gee respectively.

-The new School of Social Sciences is launching a suite of new courses including Health and Social Care, Psychology, and Counselling.
+The new School of Social Sciences is launching a suite of new courses including Health and Social Care, Sociology, Psychology, and Counselling.
 “This is an exciting and timely phase for BGU given the recent news of devolved health and social care budgets to the Greater Manchester region, a model which could be rolled out across England, putting BGU graduates at the heart of this new initiative,” said Dr Basten.

 Most recently Dr Basten was Acting Head of The School of Allied Health Sciences at De Montfort University in Leicester, where he was responsible for strategic leadership and management of a complex, broad, multidisciplinary and fast-growing school.
 He joined DMU in 2007 and has significant experience in teaching, learning, research and knowledge transfer.
 He secured both a Royal Society grant to look at science in primary schools and funds to deliver projects with charities, sports clubs and local government.